davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/soap/search/index.md

 //only include atoms from US Edition of SNOMED CT myPsf.getIncludedSources().add("SNOMEDCT_US");
 List<UiLabel> results = new ArrayList<UiLabel>();
+String currentUmlsRelease = utsMetadataService.getCurrentUMLSVersion(ticket);

     do {
-        //you'll need a new service ticket for each page of your call.
+        //you'll need a new service ticket to retrieve each page of your call.
 Here is an example.
 	String ticket = utsSecurityService.getProxyTicket(tgt,"http://umlsks.nlm.nih.gov");
 	myPsf.setPageNum(pageNum);
-	results = utsFinderService.findAtoms(ticket, "20215AB", "atom", "aglossia", "words", myPsf);
+	results = utsFinderService.findAtoms(ticket, currentUmlsRelease, "atom", "aglossia", "words", myPsf);

         for (UiLabel result:results) {